-AmeriCorps does not tolerate discrimination and harassment from anyone, including Recipients, AmeriCorps employees or supervisors; project or site employees and supervisors; project or site non-employees (e.g., contractors or clients of a project or site); or national service participants.
-Harassment is unacceptable in AmeriCorps' offices or campuses, and in other service-related settings such as convenings, training sessions, service sites, and at service-related social events, whether in person or online.

-Any discrimination or harassment, when substantiated, will result in corrective action, up to and including, removal or termination of any individual engaging in such misconduct.
+AmeriCorps does not tolerate discrimination and harassment from anyone, including Recipients, AmeriCorps employees or supervisors, project or site employees and supervisors, project or site non-employees (e.g., contractors or clients of a project or site), or national service participants.
+Harassment is unacceptable in AmeriCorps' offices or campuses, and in other service-related settings such as convenings, training sessions, service sites, and at service-related social events (whether in person or online).
+Any discrimination or harassment, when substantiated, will result in corrective action up to and including removal or termination of any individual engaging in such misconduct.

 AmeriCorps Recipients permitting discrimination or harassment in violation of this policy will be subject to a finding of non-compliance, which may result in termination of federal financial assistance.

 Recipients are expected to take prompt action to effectively address service member and volunteer complaints.
 Recipients must immediately investigate complaints of discrimination or harassment and take appropriate measures to remedy the situation.
-Supervisors and managers of AmeriCorps programs and projects, when made aware of alleged discrimination or harassment by employees, service members and volunteers, or any other associated individuals, must report the matter to the personnel in the Recipient's organization who are responsible for investigating such claims or AmeriCorps' Office of Civil Rights (OCR).
-OCR conducts service member and volunteer discrimination and harassment inquiries.
+Supervisors and managers of AmeriCorps programs and projects, when made aware of alleged discrimination or harassment by employees, service members and volunteers, or any other associated individuals, must report the matter to the personnel in the Recipient's organization who are responsible for investigating such claims or to AmeriCorps' Civil Rights and Employment Branch.
+This branch conducts service member and volunteer discrimination and harassment inquiries.

 AmeriCorps prohibits any retaliatory action against a person who raises discrimination or harassment concerns.

-Service members and volunteers who believe they have been subjected to treatment in violation of any civil rights laws, regulations, or this policy, or have been subject to retaliation for opposing discrimination or participating in discrimination complaint proceedings (e.g., filing a complainant or acting as a witness) in any AmeriCorps program or project, may contact the OCR at (202) 606-7503 or eo@cns.gov.
-Service members and volunteers must contact OCR within 45 calendar days of an occurrence of discrimination or harassing conduct to initiate an inquiry.
+Service members and volunteers who believe they were subjected to treatment in violation of any civil rights laws, regulations, or this policy, or have been subject to retaliation for opposing discrimination or participating in discrimination complaint proceedings (e.g., filing a complainant or acting as a witness) in any AmeriCorps program or project, may contact AmeriCorps' Civil Rights and Employment Branch at (202) 606-3461 or eo@americorps.gov.
+Service members and volunteers must contact AmeriCorps' Civil Rights and Employment Branch within 45 calendar days of an occurrence of discrimination or harassing conduct to initiate an inquiry.

-Service members and volunteers are not required to use a program, project, or sponsor dispute resolution process before contacting OCR.
+Service members and volunteers are not required to use a program, project, or sponsor dispute resolution process before contacting AmeriCorps' Civil Rights and Employment Branch.
 While Recipients are expected to take prompt action to effectively address service member and volunteer complaints, Recipients cannot institute policies requiring any such matters be handled "in house."
-If a service member or volunteer chooses to pursue another dispute resolution or complaint procedure, it does not suspend the 45 calendar-day time limit for contacting OCR.
-Discrimination and harassment claims not brought to the attention of OCR within 45 calendar days of the occurrence may not be accepted for investigation if a formal complaint of discrimination is filed.

-Service members, volunteers, and Recipients may contact OCR at eo@cns.gov for information or assistance.
+If a service member or volunteer chooses to pursue another dispute resolution or complaint procedure, it does not suspend the 45 calendar-day time limit for contacting AmeriCorps' Civil Rights and Employment Branch.
+Discrimination and harassment claims must be brought to the attention of CRE within 45 calendar days of the occurrence or the knowledge and discovery of the occurrence giving rise to the claim.
+Claims pursued after this timeframe may not be accepted for investigation of a formal complaint of discrimination.
+Service members, volunteers, and Recipients may contact AmeriCorps' Civil Rights and Employment Branch at eo@americorps.gov for information or assistance.